-I really remember and appreciate the wonderful musicians who performed on my record: Charlie Larkey (upright bass), Ben Rodell (Bass, Farfisa), Jon Greene (Drums), Darwin Smith (vocals, guitar, piano, moog synth), Bukka Allan (wurlitzer, nord synth), Kim Deschamps (dobro, mandolin, pedal steel), Brian Stander (cellos), Carolyn Cremona (clarinets) and Erik Wofford who mixed the record and played guitars as well.
-I remain grateful to Darwin Smith, who saw something in me and my songs, enough to make a record with me.
-Darwin introduced me to Americana music, and he played electric guitar at many of my first shows.
-Darwin always made me laugh and feel at ease and he was a gem of a musician and producer.
-I don’t think he’s dead yet, but I haven’t seen him in a long time and I miss him.
+I really remember and appreciate the wonderful musicians who performed on my first record: Charlie Larkey (upright bass), Ben Rodell (Bass, Farfisa), Jon Greene (Drums), Darwin Smith (vocals, guitar, piano, moog synth), Bukka Allan (wurlitzer, nord synth), Kim Deschamps (dobro, mandolin, pedal steel), Brian Stander (cellos), Carolyn Cremona (clarinets) and Erik Wofford who mixed the record and played guitars as well.
+I remain grateful to Darwin Smith, who saw something in me and my songs, and make this first record for me.
+Darwin always made me laugh and feel at ease and he is a gem of a musician and producer.